 KOCA's Condition 4 provides: "The ENV shall file with the Planning Commission an approved closure plan one year prior to closing to all forms of waste on March 2, 2027."
 This condition is new and intended to ensure timely closure of the Landfill.

-KOCA's Condition 5 was discussed above and was already adopted by the Planning Commission.
+KOCA's Condition 5 was already adopted by the Planning Commission.